tam17aki/music-esprit-python/README.md

     - `run_comparison.py`: The main demonstration script that runs a comparative analysis of Spectral/Root MUSIC and ESPRIT algorithm.
 It can be used as a starting point for your own experiments.
     - `compare_music_variants.py`: The demonstration script that runs a comparative analysis of Spectral and Root MUSIC algorithm, including their Forward-Backward enhanced versions.
     - `compare_esprit_variants.py`: The demonstration script that runs a comparative analysis of Standard ESPRIT (LS/TLS) and  Unitary ESPRIT (LS/TLS) algorithm.
+    - `compare_minnorm_variants.py`: The demonstration script that runs a comparative analysis of Spectral and Root Min-Norm algorithm, including their Forward-Backward enhanced versions.

 This layered design allows for maximum code reuse and easy extension.